 - Read works by Langston Hughes, John Steinbeck, and Shakespeare.

-- Write narrative, expository, and argumentative texts.
+- Write narrative, explanatory, and argumentative texts.

 - Learn specific strategies for planning, drafting, revising, and editing their writing.

 - Explore the fundamentals of research, such as citations and how to evaluate the credibility of sources.

 - Deepen their understanding of topics using film.

 - Read works by Nelson Mandela, Robert Frost, Sojourner Truth, and Shakespeare.

 - Learn Close Reading strategies to discover the explicit and implicit content of texts.

 - Write in argumentative, explanatory, and narrative modes.

 - Examine how print texts are portrayed in film.